This Is How Long It Takes To Mine 1 Bitcoin

 A Bitcoin miner’s location can play a big role in mining speeds.
 At face value, the biggest factor in bitcoin mining is whether BTC or crypto mining is even legal in the miner’s jurisdiction.
 For example, several Chinese mining farms and similar businesses have relocated to Hong Kong and even Texas after their government banned the practice.

-Perhaps more relevant though is each country’s differing internet and electricity quality.
+Perhaps more relevant, though, is each country’s differing internet and electricity quality.
 Certain nations – even those known for being well-developed – may have poor internet speeds or suffer frequent electrical blackouts.
 This is especially prominent in areas prone to high winds, monsoons, and other common natural disasters.
 Inconsistent internet paired with frequent dropouts can significantly hamper mining speed – especially for a solo miner using an expensive rig.

 7. Solo or mining pool

-A miner without special hardware that doesn’t meet certain parameters (e.g., cheap internet or electricity) will almost certainly join a pool rather than going it solo.
+A miner without special hardware that doesn’t meet certain parameters (e.g., cheap internet or electricity) will almost certainly join a pool rather than go solo.
 A mining pool will usually mine a full Bitcoin much faster than a single miner, as their weight of numbers gives the pool a greater chance of solving the blockchain’s hash.

-However, the point of a mining pool is that no one member gets access to the entire block reward – rather, the BTC is split proportionally among the pool depending on who contributed the most processing power.
+However, the point of a mining pool is that no one member gets access to the entire block reward – rather, the BTC is split proportionally among the pools depending on who contributed the most processing power.
 Additionally, pool fees can cut into already-tight profit margins.
 So while a mining pool will almost certainly mine one Bitcoin faster than a solo miner, there’s a world where solo miners earn one BTC faster than those in a syndicate.

-8. Mining hardware
+8. Mining Hardware

 Mining hardware’s proficiency is usually measured by its hash rate – the most prominent ASIC rigs will have much higher hash rates than an everyday gaming PC.
 However, there are other factors to consider with mining equipment too, especially when building a DIY ASIC miner.
 How energy efficient the computer’s Power Supply Unit (PSU) and how the Central Processing Unit (CPU) handles high levels of activity can significantly alter the time to mine Bitcoin.

-9. Mining software
+9. Mining Software

 Bitcoin mining software can have a small impact on how long it takes them to mine a Bitcoin.
 Most of the prominent Bitcoin mining software will accomplish the same thing and there will be little difference between certain products.
 However, if the software isn’t properly optimized for a specific mining rig or strategy, it can slow down the mining process (or derail it entirely).
 Always ensure to watch an official tutorial (or two) on the best way to set up mining software for various hardware and different blockchains.